multivendorx/multivendorx.github.io/source/includes/v1/_vendor_review.md

 ## Get all reviews from a vendor  ##
-list of all the vendors reviews created on your site by calling the WCMp vendors API and using the GET method.
+list of all the vendors reviews created on your site by calling the MultiVendorX vendors API and using the GET method.

 ### Accepted Parameters ###